The First 10 Things Every New Prepper Should Do (Some of Them Are Free!)

 #7.
 Figure out how to use the bathroom if the toilet doesn’t flush.

 In an all-out disaster that shuts down municipal water supplies, you may find yourself in a situation where the toilet won’t flush.
 At times like this, you’ll want to shut off the main to your house, because you could end up with other people’s waste backing up through the lines.
 A quick, inexpensive solution is to turn your toilet into a litter box for humans.
 Drain the water from the bowl, then line it with a very heavy contractor’s garbage bag.
 Place some kitty litter in the bottom of it.
 When someone uses the bathroom, they should put a new scoop of litter on top of their waste.
 It’s vital to make sure the bag doesn’t get too heavy to carry without ripping.
 Seal the full bags well, then store them outside until service resumes.
+Go here for a more detailed explanation of the kitty litter toilet.
 If you must use other disposal methods, the safest way to get rid of it is to bury it far from water sources or gardens.

 #8.
 Prep for an evacuation.